husseinh2n/odin-recipes/README.md

+## My Project

-This project is part if the odin project curicculum Simple HTML recipes saver
+This project is part of the odin project curicculum. a simple HTML code